nkopilovskii/ImageCropper/README.md

 This library provides the ability to cut out sections of the original image in specified proportions by user's gesture interactions.

-This module developed on the basis of [MVP + Clean Architecture] (https://github.com/FortechRomania/ios-mvp-clean-architecture/) by code generator [Generatus] (https://github.com/Ryasnoy/Generatus)

 ## Example